 You can make this dish as mild or spicy as you like by reducing or increasing the cayenne pepper.
 I typically use ¼ teaspoon.
 Reduce it to just a pinch (⅛ teaspoon) for a milder flavor.
 Increase to ½ teaspoon for a truly spicy dish.

-There's no need to marinate the chicken before cooking it.
+There's no need to marinate the chicken before cooking.
 One of the things I love about this recipe is how easy and quick it is.
 Rub the chicken with the spice blend, bake, and serve!

 You can keep the leftovers in a sealed container in the fridge for 3-4 days.
-Gently reheat them covered in the microwave at 50% power, or eat them cold in a salad.
+Reheat them uncovered in a 350°F oven until heated through, or eat them cold in a salad.